Alec-Bailey/IncidentIQ-Data-Sync/README.md

 ---
 Our district needed a tool that:
 + Pulls different types of Incident IQ data (Assets, Users, Locations) into a local database
-+ Can dynamically update tables for changing custom fields
++ Can dynamically create and update tables for changing custom fields
 + Is configurable to run on changing infrastructure
 + Is maintainable and extensible